lzubiaur/ini.lua/README.md

 ## Installation

-Copy the ini.lua file somewhere to your project root or maybe in the `lib` folder.
+Add the ini.lua file somewhere to your project root or maybe in the `lib` folder.

 ini.lua uses [LPeg][1] and depending on your needs it should be installed using [LuaRocks][5] or built from source into your project.